joist-orm/joist-orm/docs/docs/features/unit-of-work.md

 And because it is opt-in, most endpoints forget/do not bother doing this.

 However, transactions are so fundamental to the pleasantness of Postgres and relational databases, that Joist's assertion is that **transactions should always be used by default**, and not just opt-in.

+## Hooks and Derived Values

+Joist's goal is not to be "just a query builder", but to facilitate building a rich domain model.

+Part of a rich domain model is having [lifecycle hooks](./lifecycle-hooks) (`beforeFlush`, `afterCreate`) and [reactive derived values](../modeling/derived-fields.md), but of which allow enforcing invariants/business rules on entities other than the primary entity being changed.

+For example, adding a `Book` might recalc the `Author.numberOfBooks` derived value.

+Or adding a `Book` might schedule a job to index its content in a background job/lambda.

+For these use cases, the behavior that happens during `em.flush` is not "just" `author1.save`, or `book2.update`, but more holistically evaluating the entities that have changed and decided what, if any, reactive/derived behavior should also update to maintain the system's business invariants.

 ## Note: Not a Shared/Distributed Cache